About Therapy Aid Coalition

 • Therapists should be supported and valued for their expertise

-• Therapists willing to support first responders and assist in crises should be given training opportunities and support
+• Therapists willing to support first responders, healthcare workers and assist in crises should be given training opportunities and support

 Our Goals: